VA Agent Orange Registry exam

 What else should I know about the exam?

-- This exam isn’t a VA claim exam (also known as a C&P exam).
+- This exam isn’t a VA claim exam (also known as a compensation and pension, or C&P, exam).
 And you don’t need to have this exam to get other VA benefits.
 To get disability benefits, you’ll need to file a claim.

 - The exam is based on your memory of service, not on your military records.